- About the shop

 Is there a café?

 We don’t have a full-blown café, but we do have a coffee shop that can seat between 10-12 people inside and decking outside that holds a picnic bench and park bench that can seat a further 10.
 We serve fresh coffee and a range of fair-trade and organic teas, plus hot chocolate, soft drinks, sausage rolls, ice creams and handmade cakes.
-We will also be providing free WiFi access once we have raised the funds for a hotspot.
+We also provide free guest WiFi access.
+COVID-19: Please note that the internal coffee shop is currently closed, but takeaway food and drinks can still be purchased and consumed outside.

 What are the opening hours?